ZhenZhou0720/Pan3D-Chicken/README.md

 ## Cite

 This work is currently under review at a peer-reviewed journal.
 We appreciate your interest and will update this repository upon acceptance.

+All software and packages used in the study are publicly available from the Internet as described in the Experimental and Method Section.